tomtuamnuq/model_and_simulate/README.md

 Microscopic modeling of road traffic is the implementation of Chapter 8.
 The visualization is done with Pygame.
 Please execute the file visualization.py to see the simulation.

-Molekulardynamics is the implementation of Chapter 13.
+Moleculardynamics is the implementation of Chapter 13.

+I have searched [looperman](https://www.looperman.com/loops) to get some fancy music loops for pygame.
+I would like to thank Rasputin(Brisk Bass Sequence, Goa Trance Gated Vox), SUPERSAMPLE(KORG 2), and soaren(Temptation Playground Trippy Bells).
+Some sound effects were taken from [freesound](https://freesound.org).
+Thanks to michael_kur95(Hit02), Leszek_Szary(jumping), Tissman(hit3).
+The sounds are under CC0 1.0 Universal license.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)